 Website | Twitter | Google +

 Like so many other writers, I had the urge to create stories from the very beginning.
 I probably left scratches in my mother’s womb that resembled cave drawings.
 As a child, telling stories in comic strip form was a natural for me.
 Then I created stories to perform while bringing to life the pretend console “radio” my sister and I concocted from a large cardboard box.
 That was a l-o-n-g time ago.
-No soap operas or even Sergeant Preston of the Yukon on radio any more.
+No soap operas or even Sergeant Preston of the Yukon on the radio anymore.

 By the time I was fourteen, I’d sold my first article to my hometown newspaper.
 Along the way, I’ve sold short stories, interviews, and articles to magazines and newspapers.

-Michigan State University’s two inch thick catalog blew my mind with all the wonderful classes it offered, so that’s where I attended.
+Michigan State University’s two-inch-thick catalog blew my mind with all the wonderful classes it offered, so that’s where I attended.

-But deep in my heart, I wanted to write–and sell– a book length story—a novel!
+But deep in my heart, I wanted to write–and sell– a book-length story—a novel!
 I jump-started my understanding of writing and selling a novel when I joined Romance Writers of America.
-I spent a four year stint on the other side of publication as editor of the Mid-Michigan chapter’s newsletter, the Mirror and was immersed in informative and insightful articles and chapter programs from top notch authors.
+I spent a four-year stint on the other side of publication as editor of the Mid-Michigan chapter’s newsletter, the Mirror and was immersed in informative and insightful articles and chapter programs from top-notch authors.

 It is with deep gratitude that I’m using what I’m constantly learning from fellow writers, family, and friends to create my writing projects and now my novels.